Muhammad Umar Memon

-Memon retired from the University of Wisconsin after 38 years of service but remained active as a scholar: besides working on translation of Urdu works into English, he served on the editorial board of Pakistaniaat: A Journal of Pakistan Studies and was also an advisor to the Urdu Project.
+Memon retired from the University of Wisconsin in 2009 after 38 years of teaching, but remained active as a scholar.
+He was also a long-time editorial board member of Pakistaniaat: A Journal of Pakistan Studies, as well as an advisor to the Urdu Project, which was created to meet the challenges of publishing translations of literary works of Urdu language in the North American market.

-Biography
+Life and career

-Memon was born in Aligarh, India in 1939.
+Memon was born in Aligarh, India in 1939 to a Memon family.
 In 1954, his family moved to Karachi, Pakistan where he earned his bachelor's and master's degrees.
 After his graduation, he taught at Sachal Sarmast College and Sind University.
 In 1964 he won a Fulbright scholarship to the United States.
 This move enabled him to earn a master's degree from Harvard University and eventually a doctorate in Islamic Studies from UCLA.

-Memon joined the University of Wisconsin-Madison in 1970 and retired from there after 38 years of service.
+Memon joined the University of Wisconsin-Madison (UW) in 1970; upon his retirement after 38 years of service, he had received the title Professor Emeritus of Urdu Literature and Arabic Studies.
 At UW he taught Urdu, Islamic Studies as well courses in Arabic and Persian.

-Scholarly and creative work

-While a complete list of his scholarly and creative works can be found on his website, some major works are listed below:
+Memon died on 3 June 2018.

+Selected publications

+See Memon's website for a more complete list: